Release 83: Effective October 1, 2016

-DHS contracts with CCR&R agencies, which play an important role providing services to DHS clients.
+DHS contracts with 211Info, which plays an important role providing services to DHS clients.
 The services they provide include:

 There are two unions that represent child care providers.
 The first union is for family care providers that are licensed with the Office of Child Care of the Early Learning Division.
 This union is the American Federation of State, County, and Municipal Employees, Council 75 (AFSCME).
 The second union is for family care providers that are exempt from licensing.
 They are represented by the Service Employees International Union Local 503 (SEIU).
-License -exempt providers are also referred to as license-exempt home and relative providers.
+License-exempt home-based providers are also referred to as family, friend and neighbor (FFN) care.

-Stipends and scholarships will be available for license-exempt home and relative providers attending the orientation as well as for completing other classes that will help them meet and maintain the DHS enhanced rate requirements.
+Stipends and scholarships will be available for FFN providers attending the orientation as well as for completing other classes that will help them meet and maintain the DHS enhanced rate requirements.

 Please contact your local Child Care Resource and Referral agency if you have any questions.

 Worker's involvement in providing child care services to families should focus on three primary outcomes:

 The provider is stable and dependable.
 When the client is at work, they are not worried about the care their child is receiving.
 If the child or provider gets sick, there is a back-up plan for providing care.